libor-m/ngs-course/01-starter.rst

 .. code-block:: bash

-  ls -shaR # list content of a directory du -sh # disc usage (by directory) df -h # disc free ls | wc -l # what does this command do? locate # find a file/program
+  ls -shaR # list all contents of directory (including subdirectories) du -sh # disc usage (by directory) df -h # disc free space ls | wc -l # what does this command do? locate # find a file/program by name

 Moving or copying files and directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^